Bellevue City Council recap

 Approved the third reading of an ordinance that will rezone Lots 1 and 2, Kunes Addition Replat One, being a replat of Lot 1, Kunes Addition from RA to RE for the purpose of single family residential development.

-Authorized the mayor to sign the proposal for the demolition of the structures located at 3636 Edna Street.
+Authorized the mayor to sign the proposal for the demolition of the structures located at 3636 Edna St.

 Accept and authorize the mayor to sign the proposal for the demolition of the structures located at 708 E. LaPlatte Road.